jplusplus/nost-10years/README.md

 ### Features

-* Read project from csv files
+* Read projects from csv files
+* Visualize them on a map (choropleth or symbols map)
+* Handles multiple data series
-* Settings file to custom how projects are shown
+* Settings file to custom how projects are shown ([settings.coffee](assets/coffee/settings.coffee))
 * Custom zoom and scale for project
 * Deep linking